-Even though FAST ComTec (2018) offers RoHS compliant NIM and other equipment in the scope of the requested exemption, they confirmed that from an economical point of view, the limited number of customers and shrinking market for such devices may not offer the potential to provide an adequate financial compensation for the required
+Even though FAST ComTec (2018) offers RoHS compliant NIM and other equipment in the scope of the requested exemption, they confirmed that from an economical point of view, the limited number of customers and shrinking market for such devices may not offer the potential to provide an adequate financial compensation for the required efforts.
+It can therefore not be completely excluded that AMETEK produces some type of equipment that would no longer be available should the exemption not be granted.

-19 For details see section 7.2.5 on page 52
+19 For details see section 0 on page 52